Doilab/glfw64-glm-glad-imGUI/README.md

 # OpenGL GLFW + GLAD + GLM + Dear ImGui + IXWebSocket Template
-A minimal OpenGL starter project using:
+A minimal Modern OpenGL starter project
-# モダンOpenGLのテスト
 2026.3.1 -

 This project provides a simple structure for experimenting with OpenGL rendering.